Inflect logo

 The energy landscape in Bielefeld is defined by the broader German transition to sustainable sources, providing a stable foundation for long-term deployments.

-Average Cost Of Power: Industrial electricity is priced at €0.15/kWh as of December 2025.
-This rate includes a mix of approximately 55% renewables and 45% fossil fuels, with nuclear power completely phased out.
+Average Cost Of Power: Industrial electricity is priced at €0.15/kWh as of January 2026.
+This rate includes a mix of approximately 55% renewables and 45% fossil fuels.
 Such pricing remains competitive within the German industrial sector, ensuring predictable operational costs.

 Power Grid Reliability: The local grid is well-engineered and benefits from the redundant, multi-substation architecture characteristic of German municipal infrastructure.
-Reliability remains high, supporting mission-critical operations with standard N+1 or 2N power configurations as of December 2025.
+Reliability remains high, supporting mission-critical operations with standard power configurations as of January 2026.

 Market Access, Business & Tax Climate